acl21/diwa/README.md

 To download and preprocess datasets for DiWA, please follow [this guide](dataset/README.md).

 ### 1. World Model
-**Note**: You may skip world model training if you would like to use the default checkpoints (available for download).
+**Note**: (TODO) You may skip world model training if you would like to use the default checkpoints (available for download).

 #### 1.1 Training
-Before running the following, see [this](dataset/README.md#play-data-for-world-model-training)
+Before running the following, see [this](dataset/README.md#1-play-data-for-world-model-training).

 ```bash
 python scripts/train_wm.py trainer.devices=[<GPU-ID>]